crftwr/keyhac-mac/docs/index.md

 #### ThreadedAction

-Keyhac uses keyboard hook to intercept all keystrokes across the system.
+Keyhac uses keyboard hooks to intercept all keystrokes across the system.
 Keyhac's keyboard hook handlers and user-defined actions are expected to complete their processings quickly to maintain system performance.

 `ThreadedAction` can be used as a base class of time-consuming actions.
 When ThreadedAction (and its child classes) are used as a key action, it uses a thread pool internally to execute the main part of the action, allowing the keyboard hook to return immediately.